 Why Scammers Call You

 These frauds are not limited to race, gender, age or income.
 Everyone is a potential target.
 However, some scammers may target a certain group of people.
 For example, they might target older people as they believe that they may live alone or that they could be polite towards strangers.
+They may even target a specific geographic region or customers of a particular business.

 Questions that you should ask yourself: